mlswg/mls-protocol/draft-ietf-mls-protocol.md

 {: #create-flow title="Client A creates a group with clients B and C"}

 Subsequent additions of group members proceed in the same way.
-Any member of the group can download a KeyPackage for a new client and broadcast Add and Commit messages that the current group will use to update their state, and a Welcome message that the new client can use to initialize its state and join the group.
+Any member of the group can download a KeyPackage for a new client, broadcast Add and Commit messages that the current group will use to update their state, and send a Welcome message that the new client can use to initialize its state and join the group.

 To enforce the forward secrecy and post-compromise security of messages, each member periodically updates the keys that represent them to the group.
-A member does this by sending a Commit (possibly with no proposals), or by sending an Update message that is committed by another member (see {{update-flow}}).
+A member does this by sending a Commit (possibly with no proposals) or by sending an Update message that is committed by another member (see {{update-flow}}).
 Once the other members of
 the group have processed these messages, the group's secrets will be unknown to an attacker that had compromised the secrets corresponding to the sender's leaf in the tree.
+At the end of the scenario shown in {{update-flow}}, the group has post-compromise security with respect to both A and B.

 Update messages SHOULD be sent at regular intervals of time as long as the group is active, and members that don't update SHOULD eventually be removed from the